-- 3.1.1 The MD of Taber and the County of Newell will strive to engage in effective dialogue when considering land use, while maintaining jurisdiction on lands within their own boundaries. - 3.1.2 The municipalities will continue to build partnerships and foster a collaborative relationship with the adjacent municipality to promote regional interests, where deemed appropriate, including the support of mutually beneficial service agreements and shared environmental, economic and social outcomes. - 3.1.3 Both municipalities agree to jointly discuss ways to cooperate with provincial and federal agencies and utility providers to help facilitate the efficient delivery of infrastructure and services that are of a mutual benefit. - 3.1.4 The MD of Taber and County of Newell will strive, to the best of their ability and knowledge, to refer notices of government projects to each other. - 3.1.5 Both municipalities are encouraged to share with each other the results of all publicly available technical analyses required by a Subdivision and Development Authority as part of an application, where there is the potential for impacts on lands and bodies of water.
+- 3.1.1 The MD of Taber and County of Warner will strive to engage in effective dialogue when considering land use and matters of joint municipal interest, while maintaining jurisdiction on lands within their own boundaries. - 3.1.2 The municipalities will continue to build partnerships and foster a collaborative relationship with the adjacent municipality to promote regional interests, where deemed appropriate, including the support of mutually beneficial service agreements and shared environmental, economic and social outcomes. - 3.1.3 Both municipalities agree to jointly discuss ways to cooperate with provincial and federal agencies and utility providers to help facilitate the efficient delivery of infrastructure and services that are of a mutual benefit. - 3.1.4 The MD of Taber and County of Warner will strive, to the best of their ability and knowledge, to refer notices of government projects to each other. - 3.1.5 Both municipalities are encouraged to share with each other the results of all publicly available technical analyses required by a Subdivision and Development Authority as part of an application, where there is the potential for impacts on lands and bodies of water. - 3.1.6 The coordination of intermunicipal programs relating to the physical, social and economic development of the area will be managed through the Intermunicipal Collaborative Framework requirements and through separate agreements as deemed necessary and agreed to by both municipalities.